 In order for students to be identified when requesting components from the Vending Machine, their student cards will be utilized to match them with their order.
 This implied that hardware to identify these student cards was needed.
 The hardware is reviewed in this section.

 2.3.1 System Specification

-There are 3 different classes for the operating frequency of RFID systems (low frequency, high frequency and ultra high frequency), and 3 classes of device systems related to how they are powered (active, passive and battery assisted passive) [10].
+There are 3 different classes for the operating frequency of RFID systems (low frequency, high frequency and ultra-high frequency), and 3 classes of device systems related to how they are powered (active, passive and battery assisted passive).[10]
 The system that will be used for the Vending Machine will be a low frequency system with an RFID Reader and Passive tag.
-In RFID, tags are refereed to as the item to be tracked or the identifier, in this case, the student card.
+In RFID, tags are referred to as the item to be tracked or the identifier, in this case, the student card.
 The tag has an on board antenna and a “tag-chip” which contains an ID that can either be factory set, programmable or write once.
-The antenna is used to power the tag by receiving power from he reader when in range, and transmits data to the reader.
-The reader also has an antenna, which is used to transmit power to the tag and receives the data being transmitted by the tag [11].
+The antenna is used to power the tag by receiving power from the reader when in range, and transmits data to the reader.
+The reader also has an antenna, which is used to transmit power to the tag and receives the data being transmitted by the tag.[11]

 2.3.2 UCT’s RFID Solution

 Once an understanding of the fundamentals was attained, the physical reader was then reviewed.
-The reader to be used is a solution put together in-house at UCT, using the existing RDM 6300 module and MCP2200 FTDI Chip[12].
+The reader to be used is a solution put together in-house at UCT, using the existing RDM 6300 module and MCP2200 FTDI Chip.[12]

 The RDM 6300 is a 125KHz, low frequency card reader for 125KHz compatible tags like the ones used by UCT for student cards.
-It supports an external antenna with a range of about 50mm [13].
+It supports an external antenna with a range of about 50mm.[13]
 This is a fairly popular module in the maker community, as it is relatively cheap at about $12.50, compared to commercial equivalents.
 It is also popular because of the many resources associated with the maker community and its widespread adoption means that any problems will be easy to troubleshoot through this community if necessary.
 A picture of the above mentioned RDM 6300 with an external antenna attached can be seen in Figure 2.9.

 The MCP2200 is a USB2.0 to UART Protocol Converter that, when paired with the RDM module, allows the RFID Reader to communicate with any computer with a USB port [14].
 This allows the RFID reader to send data via the USB cable to the computer whenever a tag is read, making it easier to interface with the RFID device.
 This conversion was needed as the UART interface on the Raspberry Pi was to be used for communications on the RS485 bus.